vulinh64/spring-base/README.md

 You can run [this script (Windows only)](/initialize-postgres-keycloak-rabbitmq.cmd) or [this script (Linux only)](/initialize-postgres-keycloak-rabbitmq.sh), and it will start the required containers for local development: PostgreSQL and KeyCloak.

+> Both scripts have already handled the external dependency for you.
+See the [Required External Dependency](#required-external-dependency) section for more info.

 ## Running the Compose Stack

-You can run [this script(Windows only)](/run-docker-compose-stack.cmd) and it will build the service image and start the containers for you.
+You can run [this script(Windows only)](/run-docker-compose-stack.cmd), and it will build the service image and start the containers for you.

+> Again, both scripts have already handled the external dependency for you.

 # Additional Notes